 First I colorized it, and here’s the colorized version of the boys:

-While I like the color, you will notice the faces and details are not sharp.
-Admittedly, my ancestors were not known for their photography skills.
-It’s time to use the photo enhancer tool found on the MyHeritage photos page.
+While I like the color okay, you will notice the faces and details are not sharp.
+It’s time to use the photo enhancer tool.
 I clicked the “Enhance” button above the right corner of the photograph and the enhancement process will start automatically.

 Here’s the finished product: